To stay ahead of your competitors, start building your narrative on day one – TechCrunch

 As startups get bigger, they realize that they need to communicate less on features and more on story.
 Their narrative needs to be connected to a bigger concept and be a strategic narrative.
 “The world used to be like this, but it changed, and our startup will help you in this new context.”

 A fictional example would be selling a course of AI for marketers; ideally, instead of talking about AI, you’d lead with a story, explaining that AI and machine learning are an unstoppable thing that is going to change everything.
 The future is already here, but not evenly distributed yet.
 There is no stopping this train.
 You can get on it, or get left behind.
 Companies that adopt AI will overtake others, and marketers need to learn AI to adapt.
 This would make the product way more attractive … than selling it through features: “AI for marketers course.
-7 hours of video.
+Seven hours of video.
 Top lecturers.”

 This is also what I am doing with my company, Wynter.
 If you look at SaaS, there are 53 times more companies than 10 years ago, with hundreds of tools available in any given category — think of email marketing, for instance.
 And a striking thing about competitors in each category is sameness: They pretty much offer the same features.
 In other words, differentiation based on features doesn’t work anymore.
 Most companies also look the same and say the same things.
 Sameness is the default for most companies today.
 Sameness is the combined effect of companies being too similar in their offers, poorly differentiated in their branding, and indistinct in their communication.
 You’d think that companies would be all about differentiation these days.
 Curiously, the opposite is true.